 Only 10% of all respondents said they’re able to obtain visas for their business travelers or relocations at this time, while 39% said they are not.

-“We conducted this survey to better understand where companies stand on resuming extended business trips and employee relocations,” remarked Steve Brown, CEO of Furnished Quarters.
+“We conducted this survey to better understand where companies stand on resuming extended business trips and employee relocations,” remarked Steve Brown, Chief Executive Officer of Furnished Quarters.
 “The results prove interesting and are more positive at this point than we expected, considering all of the uncertainty.”